NkxxkN/nkxxkn.github.io/_posts/2020-05-22-invitation-links-expiration-authentication-logic-flaw.md

 **You should always verify upon registration that the account who generated the invitation link does not have fewer privileges than the newly created account**

 ## Email invitations

 Email invitations are the most common way of inviting new employees to join an organization.

 Employees aware that they are about to get fired could send an invitation to one of their personal emails and achieve the same attack that way.
+In this case it should be easier to detect by the account owner because they will see that a new strange account is registered while they disable the employee's account and should be able to connect the dots.
+That is easier for the account owner to realize that something is wrong if the pending accounts are listed alongside active accounts in the user list.
+Otherwise, it's really easy to miss.

+At the moment, I haven't reported this as a vulnerability to bug bounty programs because I do consider that since in that case, the account was created before the employee got deactivated, it is the account owner's duty to verify all other accounts are legitimate while they deactivate the employee's account.
+Ideally though, same as before, you should always verify that the account who generated the invite is still active.

 ## Approved domains self-registration